 Calculate Z score and process capability one from another

-We’ve covered the basics of Z scores here.
-Basically, we use them to transform a given standard distribution into something that is easy for us to calculate probabilities on.
+Z scores basically use them to transform a given standard distribution into something that is easy for us to calculate probabilities on.
 Why?
 So we can determine the likelihood of some event happening.

-We’ve also covered process capability and performance here.
-Basically, that’s a measure of how centered a distribution is and how dispersed it is.
+Similarly, process capability and performance that’s a measure of how centered a distribution is and how dispersed it is.